hackercollider/hackercollider.github.io/_posts/2016-07-06-create-your-own-shell-in-python-part-1.markdown

 When the parent process call `os.fork()`, you can imagine that all source code is copied into a new child process.
 At this point, the parent and child process see the same code and run in parallel.

-If the running code is belong to the child process, `pid` will be **0**.
+If the running code is belong to the child process, `pid` will be `0`.
-If the running code is belong to the parent process, `pid` will be the process id of the child process.
+Else, the running code is belong to the parent process, `pid` will be the process id of the child process.

 When `os.execvp` is invoked in the child process, you can imagine like all the source code of the child process is replaced by the code of a program that is being called.
 However, the code of the parent process is not changed.